Table of Contents

 By testing for Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb), a blood test can detect:

-• Immune System Dysregulation: A high level of antibodies tells us that your immune system is in a state of "high alert."
+- Immune System Dysregulation: High antibodies indicate your immune system is on "high alert."

-• Future Risk: Some people have "normal" TSH levels but high antibodies.
-This detects a state of subclinical inflammation, suggesting that while the gland is currently keeping up, it may struggle in the future.
+- Future Risk: "Normal" TSH levels with high antibodies can detect subclinical inflammation, suggesting the gland may struggle in the future.

 Insights into Liver and Gut Health

-If a comprehensive test shows a healthy level of T4 but a low level of Free T3, it may detect that other systems are struggling:
+If a test shows healthy T4 but a low level of Free T3, it may detect:

 Detecting the Influence of Oestrogen and Pregnancy

-• The Contraceptive Pill / HRT: Women taking oral contraceptives or certain types of Hormone Replacement Therapy may see shifts in their thyroid markers.
-In these cases, the test is detecting the liver's response to increased oestrogen.
+- The Contraceptive Pill / HRT: Oral contraceptives or HRT may cause shifts in thyroid markers as the liver responds to increased oestrogen.

 Can It Detect Thyroid Cancer?